-The maximum purchase price is set at EUR 50 per share.
+The maximum purchase price is set at \in 30 per share.
 In the event of a transaction involving the share capital, particularly a share split, a reverse share split or free share grants, the aforementioned amount will be adjusted in the same proportions (by a coefficient equal to the ratio of the number of shares composing the share capital before the transaction and the number of shares after the transaction).

-The maximum amount of the program is thus set at EUR 85.438.500.
+The maximum amount of the transaction is thus €51,263,100.

-The General Shareholders' Meeting grants full powers, which may be sub-delegated, to the Board of Directors to carry out such operations, set the terms and conditions, enter into all agreements and perform any and all formalities.
+The General Shareholders' Meeting grants full powers, which may be sub-delegated, to the Board of Directors to carry out such operations, set the terms and conditions, conclude all agreements and perform any and all formalities.